Troides rhadamantus

-Troides rhadamantus, the golden birdwing, is a birdwing butterfly that inhabits the Philippines.
+Troides rhadamantus, the tropical golden birdwing, is a birdwing butterfly that inhabits the Philippines.
 The species was first described by Hippolyte Lucas in 1835.
 There are many subspecies on islands of the Philippines and some authors consider Troides plateni and Troides dohertyi as subspecies of T. rhadamantus.

+Troides rhadamantus is a butterfly with a large wingspan, between 140 mm and 160 mm, with very slightly scalloped hindwings.

+The male has black forewings with veins edged with white.
+The hindwings are yellow with black veins and a marginal band of black triangles.

+The female, larger than the male, has black forewings, decorated with veins more widely edged with white.
+The hindwings are yellow with black veins, and broadly edged with black.